justintmoore/30-day-mydfir-challenge/README.md

 ### Kibana
 - Kibana is a analytics and visualization tool.
 Adds an UI experience allows drag and drop to build out custom dashboards.
 - Through data exploration/discover tab it allows you to query logs using ESQL (elasticsearch query language), maps for geospacial locations, ML anomaly detection etc.

-  There are many similarities to Splunk, and the benefits are centralized logging, customized ingestions, visualizations, scalability,  many intergrations and rich community.

   <!--
   - https://www.notion.so/justinmoore/30-Day-DFIR-Challenge-13778832b68e804e9dd2cd2d9399331c